wangl-cc/Record.jl/README.md

  # if you want to calculate the sum of v at each timestamp
 julia> f(t, x...) = t, sum(x); # defined a function calculate the sum

-julia> selectvars(r, f) # apply f by selectvars will return sum of v at each timestamp ([0.0, 1.0], [1, 3])
+julia> selectrecs(r, f, T0) # apply f by selectrecs will return sum of v at each timestamp ([0.0, 1.0], [1, 3])
 ```